 Final Mark = A + L + C + X + E/2

-All submitted work may be subject to oral examination.
-If the course convener deems the outcome of the oral exam to be unsatisfactory, the assessment will be marked zero, but the mark will be ‘redeemable’ via the final exam.
+All submitted work may be subject to an oral examination.
+If the course convener deems the outcome of the oral exam to be unsatisfactory, the mark for that assessment item may be adjusted accordingly.

 Students must get a minimum final mark of at least 50% to pass the subject and a minimum final mark of 40/100 in the final exam.
-Note that final marks for all courses are moderated by a Research School of Computer Science examiners meeting, so the mark you are awarded may be higher or lower than the mark calculated using the above formula.
+Note that final marks for all courses are moderated by the School of Computing examiners meeting, so the mark you are awarded may be higher or lower than the mark calculated using the above formula.

-Quality and integrity is expected from all students.
+Quality and integrity are expected from all students.
 Students should also expect this from the lecturing/tutorial staff.
 Please read over the ANU’s policy on this matter.